 Dr Margarita Kuleva

 I received my PhD in sociology from the National Research University Higher School of Economics in collaboration with Bielefeld University in 2019.
 My dissertation entailed a comparative study of the careers and professional identities of young cultural workers in visual art sectors in Moscow, St Petersburg and London.
 Based on more than 70 in-depth interviews, it was one of the first systematic studies on post-Soviet creative labour.
-Some findings from these studies are presented in recent journal publications, including Cultural Studies (2018) and International Journal of Cultural Studies (2019).
+Some findings from these studies are presented in recent journal publications, including Cultural Studies (2018) and European Journal of Cultural Studies (2022).

 In 2020-2022, with Maria Safonova, I co-led a research group ‘Digital Art History’.
 The project brought together sociologists, art historians and designers to contribute to the social history of recent Russian art.
 The study aspired to give greater voice to less represented groups such as female artists and create new visual methodologies for the dissemination of the results (or, what we call ‘turning the digital turn’).